PythonRSAS/pythonrsas.github.io/_posts/2022-06-22-1-binary-search.md

 1. Linear time: a small trick used to reduce computation is loop through up to input number//2.
 Because all numbers squared are larger than doubled, except 2.
 2. Log(n) time: use binary search.

 ![binary search check if a number is a square](../images/posts/checkSquare.PNG)

+We can change the problem and still use almost the same solutions.
+For example, we can ask for checking if a number is a cube, a fourth power, and so on.

 Below program compare the two methods by recording the time they each take to check a list of integers.
 Aparently, linear time becomes large quickly whereas log(n) time increases very slowly.
 <div class="code-head"><span>code</span>checkSquares.py</div>